Skip to main content

 Federal Aviation Administration The FAA Administrator should direct the Associate Administrator for Aviation Safety, based on the assessment of avionics cybersecurity risks, to review and consider revising its policies and procedures for monitoring the effectiveness of avionics cybersecurity controls in the deployed fleet to include developing procedures for safely conducting independent testing.
 (Recommendation 4)

 FAA did not concur with this recommendation.
-In its April 2021 response to GAO, FAA stated that it reviewed its existing policy and guidance and believes it has sufficient controls in place to monitor the deployed fleet, and they have a process in place to address and correct cybersecurity safety issues.
+In its November 2023 response to GAO, FAA met the intent of this recommendation.
+Specifically, FAA reviewed and considered its existing policy and procedures and believes it has sufficient controls in place to monitor the deployed fleet, and also a process in place to address and correct cybersecurity safety issues.
 In addition, FAA stated that any type of independent testing conducted on in-service fleets could result in potential corruption of airplane systems, jeopardizing safety rather than detecting cybersecurity safety issues.
-As of May 2023, FAA has taken no further action.
-We continue to believe that our recommendation is valid and emphasize that FAA safely conduct testing as part of its ongoing monitoring of airplane safety.
-We will continue to communicate with FAA and monitor its actions in response to this recommendation.

 Federal Aviation Administration The FAA Administrator should direct the Associate Administrator for Aviation Safety to develop a mechanism to ensure that avionics cybersecurity issues are appropriately tracked and resolved when coordinating among internal stakeholders.
 (Recommendation 5)